Minnesota West Community and Technical College

 - Numerous transfer agreements with state and private colleges and universities allow for easy transition to the next step.

 Learn more about the college through Facebook at facebook.com/minnesotawest

 Student enrollment and demographics

-Agriculture, biofuels technology, energy technical specialist, construction, allied health, power sports, wind energy technology, powerline technology, online Associate in Arts degree.
-National leader in renewable and sustainable energy programs.
-First of the Minnesota State Colleges and Universities to erect an on-campus wind tower used for both learning and power generation.
+Agriculture, biofuels technology, energy technical specialist, fluid power, allied health, power sports, wind energy technology, powerline technology, welding, online Associate in Arts degree.
 Several allied health programs offered in a renovated hospital for hands-on learning.

 Student housing is available at the Canby campus, and private apartment arrangements are available at all locations.
 The college provides students with a list of rental housing.